priyamharsh14/Prawler/README.md

 - Scrap for Proxy Servers based on their Anonymity Level (Transparent, Anonymous, Elite)
 - Various output formats available (List, JSON, TXT file)

+### What's new in 0.31beta update ?
+- Bug fixes
+- User can specify the number of proxies he/she needs in all available formats (List, JSON, TXT file)

 ### Installation

 New Installation: